 A Director at Overstock (OSTK) is Buying Shares

-Today, a Director at Overstock (OSTK), Joseph Tabacco, bought shares of OSTK for $92.1K.
+Today, a Director at Overstock (OSTK), Allison Abraham, bought shares of OSTK for $57.65K.

-This recent transaction increases Joseph Tabacco’s holding in the company by 29.73% to a total of $522.3K.
-In addition to Joseph Tabacco, 3 other OSTK executives reported Buy trades in the last month.
+This recent transaction increases Allison Abraham’s holding in the company by 26.29% to a total of $308.6K.
+In addition to Allison Abraham, 5 other OSTK executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>